josca42/veritas/README.md

 ![plot](./assets/full_context.png)

 ### Data
-The two main obstacles two implement an algorithmic fact checking framework are:
+The two main obstacles too implementing an algorithmic fact checking framework are:

 #### **Access to data**

 **Problem**: The data for assessing the full context of an article is mostly present in various databases but access to those databases is mostly restricted (Facebook, Linkedin, Twitter etc. give limited or no access to their databases).

-**Trend**: sdfdfdsf
+**Trend**: Web3 alternatives to most corporate databases are currenlty being built and these projects rely on an [open protocol in order to give people incentive to join the network](https://cdixon.org/2018/02/18/why-decentralization-matters).
+So, if web3 cryptonetworks grow in market share then more and more of the data available in restricted corporate databases will be accesible.

+Hence, we can build a fact checking framework around web3 infrastucture and then the framework will grow in precision and applicability as the corresponding web3 infrastructure grows.

 #### **Structure of data**

-**Problem**: Text data lacks the neat
+**Problem**: Text data lacks the structure of traditional

-**Trend**:
+**Trend**: As most text becomes digital the text increasingly becomes hypertext.
+Meaning people use @person to directly refer to a person, #topic to directly refer to a topic or event and various other links to refer to sources etc..
+This added layer of structure in text documents makes correctly identifying important entities - such as the person quoted - much easier.

+Furtermore natural language processing have improved to the extent that most [traditional benchmarks don't make much sense anymore.](https://ruder.io/nlp-benchmarking/)

 #### **Starting point**

-The opposite is however true for web3 alternatives, where projects rely on an [open protocol in order to give people incentive to join the network](https://cdixon.org/2018/02/18/why-decentralization-matters).
-Hence, if web3 cryptonetworks grow in market share then we can build a fact checking framework around web3 infrastucture and then the framework will grow in precision and applicability as the corresponding web3 infrastrcutre grows.

-As a starting point then [mirror.xyz](https://mirror.xyz/) is as the news feed and [cyberconnect.me](cyberconnect.me) is used for the social network data.
+As a starting point then [mirror.xyz](https://mirror.xyz/) is used as the news feed and [cyberconnect.me](cyberconnect.me) is used for the social network data.

 - **Mirror.xyz**: Mirror stores all the articles on Arweave - with tags - making it easy to query the feed.
 Furthermore every article contains metadata identifying the author by an ethereum address and the article timestamp etc.
 - **Cyberconnect.me**: Cyberconnect aims to build the social graph infrastructure for web3.
 Currently they have indexed quite a few public data sources - such as bitclout - and the graph can be queried by [api](https://docs.cyberconnect.me/docs/GraphQL/graphql).